frc-frecon/frecon/README.md

 FReCon is written as a JSON API.
 This means that it returns responses which are quickly parsed in JavaScript via `JSON.parse`.
-You can also run FReCon from the console&mdash;look for documentation below.
+You can also interact with FReCon directly from the console&mdash;look for documentation below.

 ## System Dependencies